 The plugin works perfectly fine with small and medium sized websites and WooCommerce stores.
 It means that you can use it to rewrite hundreds and even dozens of thousands of custom permalinks without any hassle.

-However, there is one potential drawback of this approach.
-If you would like use it to rewrite more than 60.000-80.000 permalinks you might experience a slight slowdown.
-Another problem that can arise is a MySQL error (Got packet bigger than "max_allowed_packet" bytes...) generated when the total size of custom permalinks array is bigger than the value of “max_allowed_packet" variable.
+However, if you would like to use it to rewrite more than 60.000-80.000 permalinks, you might experience a slight slowdown.
+Another problem that can arise is a MySQL error (Got packet bigger than "max_allowed_packet" bytes...) generated when the total size of the custom permalinks array is bigger than the value of the "max_allowed_packet" variable.

-In such a situation, the first recommendation would be to simply exclude the content types that do not need to be filtered my plugin (eg. attachments).
+In such a situation, the first recommendation would be to simply exclude the content types that do not need to be filtered by the plugin (eg. attachments).